-Eucalyptus: Eucalyptus oil is renowned for its respiratory benefits, making it an excellent choice for promoting easier breathing and a clear atmosphere in your space.
+Eucalyptus: Eucalyptus essential oils Australia is renowned for its respiratory benefits, making it an excellent choice for promoting easier breathing and a clear atmosphere in your space.

 Agarwood: Agarwood, also known as oud oil, is a rich and exotic essential oil with a deep, woody fragrance.
 It's prized in perfumery and can add a touch of luxury and tranquility to your aromatherapy sessions.

 White Tea: White Tea essential oil exudes a delicate, fresh, and slightly sweet fragrance.
 Its subtle aroma can evoke feelings of relaxation and tranquility, making it an excellent choice for unwinding during your aromatherapy sessions.